-I’m sure one of the major reasons you started your business is because you want to prosper.
+I’m sure one of the major reasons you started your business is that you want to prosper.

-I get that sales are a big part of your overall operations and that your plans are geared towards that goal.
+I get that sales are a big part of your overall operations and that your plans are geared toward that goal.

 But when you just sell, sell, sell without giving value, then it will definitely shine through how you market your offers.

 People are now more intuitive in detecting when a business is insincere.
 And with how easy it is to spread testimonials, comments, and views, they’ll be also quick in calling out brands on their BS.

 How to set other business goals: Rather than just selling, try to connect and give them something that they’ll be able to relate to.

 Show them that you, as a brand, know their struggles and this will pave the path toward making them realize how you can be a solution (and that’s when the big bucks come in!)

 Marketing Mistake #16: Not posting articles on your website